-- Reddish purple (maroon), black, or "coffee ground" color stools. - Rigid or firm abdomen or your stomach is painful to the touch. - Abdominal pain or severe discomfort worsens throughout the day. - Vomiting that will not stop. - Vomiting bright red blood or blood clots. - Chest pains, difficulty breathing, or swallowing. - A sore throat continues for more than 2 days. - Temperature over 101 degrees or chills.
+- Reddish purple (maroon), black, or "coffee ground" color stools. - Rigid or firm abdomen or your stomach is painful to the touch. - Neck or chest pain or severe discomfort worsens throughout the day. - Vomiting that will not stop. - Vomiting bright red blood or blood clots. - Chest pains, difficulty breathing, or swallowing. - Temperature over 101 degrees or chills.